 Tuberculosis (TB) is a disease caused by bacteria that affects the lungs.
 In 2014 just over 9.6 million people were newly diagnosed with TB, and there were 1.5 million TB-related deaths worldwide.
 It is highly infectious, and those suffering from a compromised immune system are at a significantly increased risk of becoming symptomatic.

-TB is curable and preventable but the bacteria that causes the disease can develop resistance to the drugs used to treat it.
-This happens for a number of reasons including the incorrect use of the drugs, or through ineffective formulations.
+TB is curable and preventable, but the bacteria that causes the disease can develop resistance to the drugs used to treat it.
+This happens for a number of reasons, including the incorrect use of the drugs or ineffective formulations.
 In some countries, it is becoming increasingly difficult to treat multidrug-resistant TB.
-Also in 2014, there were an estimated 480,000 new cases of MDR-TB and it is estimated that this disease killed 190,000 people worldwide that same year.
+Also, in 2014, there were an estimated 480,000 new cases of MDR-TB; this disease is estimated to have killed 190,000 people worldwide that same year.

-STREAM is the clinical study being conducted by The Union and Vital Strategies in numerous countries including Mongolia, Ethiopia, and South Africa.
+STREAM is the clinical study being conducted by The Union and Vital Strategies in numerous countries, including Mongolia, Ethiopia, and South Africa.
 They are working to evaluate simpler and shorter treatment regimes for patients with MDR-TB.
 That’s the good news.
-The bad news is that some of the other regimes are highly ototoxic meaning that there is a strong possibility of hearing loss as a side effect of being treated for the disease.
+The bad news is that some of the other regimes are highly ototoxic, meaning that hearing loss is a strong possibility as a side effect of being treated for the disease.

 The vast majority of these study patients will not have ever had a hearing test, and although they have other very serious health concerns, it is important to manage impairments that can be prevented.
-Often in low-resource countries, having hearing loss can be the factor that prevents an individual from finding and/or maintaining employment.
+Often in low-resource countries, hearing loss can be the factor that prevents an individual from finding and/or maintaining employment.
 This can be devastating not only for that individual but also for the family members that also rely on their income to live.
-The ability to communicate is one that is often taken for granted and only when it is compromised do we gain an understanding of how crucial it is to our livelihood.
+The ability to communicate is often taken for granted and only when it is compromised do we understand how crucial it is to our livelihood.